Msyoka/triangle-tracker/README.md

 * bootstrap

 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+if any issues are encountered contact: daviemumo37@gmail.com

 ### License
 Copyright (c) {2019} **{David Mumo}**